Shopify/ui-extensions/README.md

 ### Open-source core

-The underlying technology for Argo is [remote-ui](https://github.com/Shopify/remote-ui), and open source technology built by Shopify. remote-ui provides the basic [message passing](https://github.com/Shopify/remote-ui/tree/main/packages/rpc) system that is used by an Argo extension to communicate with the “host” application it is extending. remote-ui also provides the [component model](https://github.com/Shopify/remote-ui/tree/main/packages/core).
+The underlying technology for Argo is [remote-ui](https://github.com/Shopify/remote-ui), an open source technology built by Shopify. remote-ui provides the basic [message passing](https://github.com/Shopify/remote-ui/tree/main/packages/rpc) system that is used by an Argo extension to communicate with the “host” application it is extending. remote-ui also provides the [component model](https://github.com/Shopify/remote-ui/tree/main/packages/core).
 If you are familiar with building for the web, remote-ui is very similar to the DOM — it gives you a programmatic model for defining UI components and attaching UI to the screen.

-In addition to the basic message passing and component model, remove-ui offers integrations for frameworks like [React](https://github.com/Shopify/remote-ui/tree/main/packages/react) and [Vue](https://github.com/Shopify/remote-ui/tree/main/packages/vue), which we make use of within Argo to provide framework-specific bindings with little additional effort.
+In addition to the basic message passing and component model, remote-ui offers integrations for frameworks like [React](https://github.com/Shopify/remote-ui/tree/main/packages/react) and [Vue](https://github.com/Shopify/remote-ui/tree/main/packages/vue), which we make use of within Argo to provide framework-specific bindings with little additional effort.

 ### Components